 Resale value: The Tundra continues to be a truck that holds onto its value exceptionally well, even better than the Ford F-150.
 This quality adds extra peace of mind for truck shoppers who don’t want to throw money out the window at some point down the road.

-Giant touchscreen: The Ford F-150 offers a sizable 12-inch screen, but the Tundra ups it with an available 14-inch system.
-This display makes scrolling through menus simple to do.
-Other optional tech touches include wireless device charging, a 12-speaker JBL stereo, and a 12.3 digital instrument cluster.
+Giant touchscreen: The Ford F-150 comes standard with a sizable 12-inch screen, but the Tundra ups it with an available 14-inch system.
+This display makes scrolling through menus simple.
+Other optional tech touches include wireless device charging, 12-speaker JBL audio, and a 12.3-inch digital instrument cluster.

 Check this week’s Fair Purchase Price or see the Tundra models near you.